 If your ice cream is coming out like soft-serve ice cream, check the temperature of your freezer.
 The proper temp is 9F to -7F.
 If your freezer is too warm, the ice cream will not fully freeze and it will be too soft to scoop.

-Tips for making Ninja Creami Creami Strawberry Banana Protein Ice Cream
+Tips for Making Ninja Creami Strawberry Banana Protein Ice Cream

 Yes!
 You can!
 But the protein shake will lose some of its flavor when frozen.
 And, it will likely be quite icy.
 So you need to add additional flavors and thickeners/stabilizers to get the right taste and consistency.